-Andrew Garfield Dedicates Tony Award Win To The LGBTQ, ‘We All Belong’
+Andrew Garfield Dedicates Tony Award Win To The LGBTQ Community, ‘We All Belong’

 “At a moment in time where maybe the most important thing that we remember right now is the sanctity of the human spirit, it is the profound privilege of my life to play Prior Walter in ‘Angels in America’ because he represents the purest spirit of humanity, and especially that of the LGBTQ communityIt is a spirit that says no to oppression.
 It is a spirit that says no to bigotry, no to shame, no to exclusion.
 It is a spirit that says we are all made perfectly,” he told the audience.

-In the speech, he also references the famous Colorado case where a wedding cake baker refused to make a cake for a same sex couple based on religious reasons.
+In the speech, he also references the famous Colorado case where a wedding cake baker refused to make a cake for a same-sex couple based on religious reasons.
 After the case was taken to court, the Supreme Court sided with the baker, voting 7-2.

 "We are all sacred, and we all belong.
 So, let's just bake a cake for everyone who wants a cake to be baked."
 Andrew Garfield gave a passionate speech while accepting a Tony award for his work in "Angels in America." https://t.co/mf5F73qECW pic.twitter.com/lZhvgpqkfn